Establish your business

 Time and costs of establishment

-The timeline varies in different situations, but it usually takes 1-2 weeks after the initial decision to establish and register the branch office/company in the Czech Republic.
-First of all, the articles of association are adopted – this has to be carried out in the form of a notarial deed.
-After that, a couple of initial steps must be taken, such as opening a bank account in the Czech Republic, transferring contributions to the registered capital and registering a trade licence.
-Once all necessary steps have been completed, the company can be registered in the Commercial Register and can officially start conducting business.
-The company can be registered in the Commercial Register by a notary directly or by filing a registration motion with a registration court.
-The estimated costs of establishment are shown in the table below:
+The timeline varies in different situations, but it usually takes 1-2 weeks after the initial decision to establish and register a branch office/company in the Czech Republic (hereinafter collectively referred to as the "Entity").
+First of all, the articles of association are adopted – this has to be carried out in the form of a notarial deed in case of a company.
+After that, a couple of initial steps must be taken, such as opening a bank account in the Czech Republic, transferring contributions to the registered capital (in case of a company), registering a trade licence etc. Once all necessary steps have been completed, the Entity can be registered in the Commercial Register and can officially start conducting business.
+Company can be registered in the Commercial Register by a notary directly or by filing a registration motion with a registration court.
+The estimated costs of establishment are shown in the table below.

 Branch office | LLC | JSC | |